3liz/py-qgis-server/doc/qgisapi.rst

 Qgis server enable defining `custom api <https://docs.qgis.org/3.16/en/docs/pyqgis_developer_cookbook/server.html#custom-apis>`_.

-Py-qgis-server allow you to control public access to the qgis services apis while still allowing access throught the management api.
+Py-qgis-server allow you to control public access to the qgis services apis while still allowing access through the management api.

-This may be useful if you plan to have some api doing some backoffice management and do not want these api beeing accessed publicly.
+This may be useful if you plan to have some api doing some backoffice management and do not want these api being accessed publicly.

 .. _api_endpoints: